railroadmedia/railcontent/README.md

 Pull the latest railenvironment master branch changes and update with docker compose.
 This will install new containers for PHP 8 and MySQL 8.
 This will not affect legacy repos and websites.

-We have multiple versions of PHP running in our dev environments you must specify a port to connect to this repository's website.
+We have multiple versions of PHP running in our dev environments so you must specify a port to connect to this repository's website.

 **URL: [https://devplatform.musora.com:8443/](https://devplatform.musora.com:8443/)**